JetBrains/Qodana/topics/qodana-slack-code-of-conduct.md

 * Do *not* post or display sexually explicit or violent material.
 * Do *not* post or threaten to post other people’s personally identifying information ("doxing").
 * Do *not* make personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 * Do *not* engage in sexual attention.
-This includes, sexualized comments or jokes and sexual advances.
+This includes sexualized comments or jokes and sexual advances.
 * Do *not* advocate for, or encourage, any of the above behavior.

 ## How to report issues